Matherunner/hldoc/source/index.rst

 .. image:: images/gordon-scientist.jpg

-This is an unofficial documentation for the physics governing the Half-Life_ universe.
-There have been many very comprehensive wikis for games in the Half-Life series, such as the `Half-Life Wikia`_ and the `Combine OverWiki`_.
-These wikis focus on the storyline and casual gaming aspects of the Half-Life series video games.
-There is also a wiki for the practical speedrunning aspects of these games, namely the `SourceRuns Wiki`_, though it has been virtually abandoned with little to no updates.
-Despite the wealth of strategy guides available for Half-Life, it is almost impossible to find documentations describing the physics of the game with a satisfying level of technical accuracy.
+This document serves as an unofficial technical reference for the physics governing the Half-Life_ universe.
+While the community has produced very comprehensive resources for games in the Half-Life series, such as the `Half-Life Wikia`_ and the `Combine OverWiki`_, *these wikis primarily prioritise narrative lore and casual gameplay*.
+The `SourceRuns Wiki`_, which addresses the practicalities of speedrunning, has fallen into disuse, leaving a void in technical documentation at the level of mathematics and code.
+Despite the abundance of strategy guides, there remains a distinct lack of resources that describe the game's underlying physics with a satisfying level of rigour.

 .. _Half-Life: https://en.wikipedia.org/wiki/Half-Life_(video_game)
 .. _Half-Life Wikia: http://half-life.wikia.com/wiki/Main_Page
 .. _Combine OverWiki: http://combineoverwiki.net/wiki/Main_Page
 .. _SourceRuns Wiki: http://wiki.sourceruns.org/wiki/Main_Page

-Knowledge about the physics of Half-Life is important for developing tools for Half-Life TAS production and for the process of TASing itself.
-Highly precise tools are required to exploit the in-game physics to the fullest extent.
-Perhaps more importantly, developing an understanding and intuition for Half-Life physics is vital in producing a highly optimised TAS for the game and resolving tricky physics issues arising out of speedrunning.
+Understanding the mechanics of Half-Life is essential for the development of tool-assisted speedruns (TAS) utilities and the execution of the runs themselves.
+Exploiting the engine to its fullest extent requires high-precision tools, but perhaps more importantly, it requires a deep intuition for how the game processes various complex mechanics such as :ref:`strafing`, :ref:`nuking` etc. Developing this understanding is vital for optimising routes, along with problem solving and troubleshooting tricky physics issues that arise during speedrunning.

-Thus, this documentation strives to detail all aspects of the physics in a way that would help any curious minds to gain a much deeper appreciation for Half-Life and its speedruns.
-The potential tool developers will also find this documentation a helpful guide.
-This documentation aims to serve as a definitive reference material for Half-Life physics.
+Thus, this documentation strives to detail all aspects of the engine's physics to provide curious minds with a much deeper appreciation for the technical side of Half-Life and the breathtaking speedruns produced by multiple generations of the community over the years.
+Whether you are a tool developer seeking a guide or a runner looking to master the game's inner workings, this material aims to be your primary reference.

 Frequently asked questions
 --------------------------

-**Who are you?** I'm someone who played Half-Life as a kid, and became deeply fascinated by its physics much later when this_ monumental single-segment run was published in 2011 by quadrazid.
-I sought to understand how every trick in the run worked, which necessitated the study of the physics of the entire game.
+**Who are you?** I'm someone who played Half-Life as a kid and became deeply fascinated by its physics much later when quadrazid published this_ monumental single-segment run was published in 2011.
+My drive to understand how every trick in that run functioned necessitated a deep dive into the physics and mathematics of the engine game.

 .. _this: https://youtu.be/AKIpyz0EjuY